mjkelly/blog.michaelkelly.org/content/posts/oatmeal.md

 Boil the 4 cups of water in a small pot, with the lid on.
 Add salt while heating the water.

-Once water is boiling, take lid off and add the oatmeal.
+Once the water is boiling, take the lid off and add the oatmeal.
 Keep the heat high right after you add the oatmeal, but don't walk away.
 Wait for the water to start boiling again, then reduce to a simmer.

 Find the equilibrium point for your pot, stove, and oatmeal: you want the heat as high as possible, while not creating foam at the top which will boil over.